 Designing for mobile or various screen sizes is often referred to as responsive email design.

-If you’re not using a tool like ours, there are still steps you can take to create more mobile-friendly designs.
+If you’re not using an employee comms tool like ours, there are still steps you can take to create more mobile-friendly designs.

 - Simplify your layout